jmcob/jmcob/README.md

 Here are some ideas to get you started:
 -->

+- I'm currently writing in my MarkDown tool, Obsidian.
+I commit my work here.
+Unfornately for you, for now it's private.

-- 🌱 I’m currently improving my Vuejs skills, at work, with https://www.uneparole.love, and other personal projects for me and the Church
+- 🌱 I used to be improving my Vuejs skills, at work, with https://www.uneparole.love, and other personal projects for me and the Church

 - I'm loving VitePress right now (it's simply awesome) : https://www.jmx.blue/

-- 📫 How to reach me: www.jmax.dev
+- 📫 How to reach me: https://www.jmax.dev/

 Have a nice day !